rust-lang/rust/src/doc/rustc-dev-guide/src/return-position-impl-trait-in-trait.md

 (e.g. `visibility`), or because it's trivially knowable because it's an associated type (`opt_def_kind`).

-Some other queries are more involved, or cannot be feeded, and we document the interesting ones of those below:
+Some other queries are more involved, or cannot be fed, and we document the interesting ones of those below:

 ##### `generics_of` for the trait